 We would like to keep you up to date on all our news, offers and updates, so we’ll also ask for consent for marketing messages.
 Refusal is always the default setting for this request.
 You can change your selections anytime from your account settings.
 Read more about how we use your data in marketing here.

-We ask your consent for the handling of sensitive personal data.
+We ask for your consent for the handling of sensitive personal data.
 In Polar´s case, sensitive data is heart rate data, the data we receive from the device or sensor you use.
 The Polar Flow service is essentially based on this data, and without this data the service cannot be provided.

 We also ask for your consent for the transfer of your data to a country other than your home country.
-Polar uses servers provided by a third party to produce the Polar Flow service, and these servers may be located either within the EU or outside of it.
-The actual user data is stored on servers located within the EU but information such as the system’s monitoring data or automatic email notification data is saved on service providers’ servers located outside the EU.
+Polar uses servers provided by third parties to produce the Polar Flow service, and these servers may be located either within the EU or outside of it.
+The actual user data is stored on servers located within the EU but information such as the system’s monitoring data or automatic email notification data is saved on service providers’ servers thay may be located outside the EU.
 That data might have your email or user ID data in it.
 You can read more about data transfer and related protective mechanisms here.

 For persons under the age of 13, we request consent for the handling of data from a guardian.

 Polar uses Google reCaptcha in our legitimate interest in some Polar Flow processes.
 Read more here.

 After registration, you will be sent a message to verify your email address and to confirm that the account was created intentionally.
 The account must be verified within 30 days.
 If it’s not verified in this time frame, the account is locked and cannot be used.
 After 210 days the account will be deleted.
 During this 210-day period you can verify your email or have the verification email resent to you at any time.